ssnio/PhaseSlopeIndex.jl/README.md

 ```

 ### Arguments
-- `data::AbstractArray`: NxM array for N data points in M channels.
+- `data::AbstractArray`: NxM array for N data points in M channels
-- `seglen::Integer`: segment length (determinds the frequency resolution).
+- `seglen::Integer`: segment length (determinds the frequency resolution)
-- `segshift::Integer`: number of bins by which neighboring segments are shifted.
+- `segshift::Integer`: number of bins by which neighboring segments are shifted
  e.g. segshift=seglen/2 makes overlapping segments
 - `eplen::Integer`: length of epochs
 - `freqlist::AbstractArray`: 2D Array where each column is a frequency band